Nabha Natesh

-Nabha has a brother, Nahush Chakravarthy, who is an upcoming actor in Kannada industry.

 Early life and education

-Nabha went to school in her home town Sringeri and she then studied engineering in Information Technology from N.M.A.M.
+Nabha went to school in her hometown, Sringeri and she then studied engineering in Information Technology from N.M.A.M.
 Institute of Technology, Udupi, Karnataka.
 She started modelling along with acting in plays under National Award-winning director Prakash Belawadi.
-She has trained in Bharatanatyam for brief period and choreographed and danced in multiple competitions during her school and college days.
-She was part of Top 11 list of Femina Miss India Bangalore 2013 and received the Miss Intellectual award.
+She has trained in Bharatanatyam and choreographed and danced in multiple competitions during her school and college days.
 She underwent acting training at Abhinaya Taranga and her theatre career was started under Belawadi.